d12frosted/elpa-mirror/melpa/emacsql-sqlite-readme.txt

-;;; Commentary:

-;; During package installation EmacSQL will attempt to compile a ;; custom native binary for communicating with a SQLite database.
+During package installation EmacSQL will attempt to compile a custom native binary for communicating with a SQLite database.